GabrielJouet/Gabriel-Jouet/README.md

 <img src="Wild Fibers.png" alt="hi" class="figure"/>

 <p class="centered">
 	My biggest project so far is a <strong>Tower Defense game</strong> where you play as plants that needs to defend themselves against hungry insects.
-This project begins in May 2020 and is still going.
+This project begins in May 2020 and ends in November 2021.
 I am working with one colleague.

 	<br>